deragon/hdtools/README.md

 Licence
 ==================================================

-All scripts I wrote are licenced under the GPL 3.0 licence and are identified as such within.
+All scripts I wrote are licenced under the [GNU AFFERO GENERAL PUBLIC LICENSE 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) and are identified as such within.
 That said, not all scripts in this repository have been written by me and can thus bare another licence.
-Also, many of my scripts have snippets obtained from the web.
+Also, many of my scripts have snippets without a licence obtained from the web.

 If in any case, you find / feel that I have relicence a script or piece of code that should not have been, please do not hesitate to contact me; I will